Large Language Model-Driven Closed-Loop UAV Operation with Semantic Observations: Methodology

 \subsection{Trajectory Observation}

 Trajectory observation constitutes the foundation of our closed-loop feedback.
 It embeds the observations of the UAV's historical trajectory dynamics, thereby enabling the evaluator to identify its deviations from the task objectives.
 Rather than getting trajectory observations from real robots~\cite{InteractivePlanning, CoPAL} that can cause a UAV crash if the LLM-generated code contains errors, our framework adopts simulation-based execution to generate trajectory observations.
 When the LLM-generated code is executed in simulation, it produces the UAV's state observations for each action.
 These observations are numerical representations of the UAV's states, including the UAV's position and orientation.
-However, numerical observations offer limited semantic insight for an LLM-based evaluator because LLM lacks prior knowledge about interpreting the semantic meaning of numerical state tuples~\cite{NumberUnderstanding}.
+However, numerical observations offer limited semantic insight for an LLM-based evaluator because LLM lacks prior knowledge about interpreting the semantic meaning of the numerical state vector \cite{NumberUnderstanding}.

-To bridge this gap, we transform each numerical state observation into a step-wise NL description and aggregate these into an NL trajectory observation.
-As shown in Fig.~\ref{alg:overall}, NL description captures the semantic meaning of the state changes, such as ``Move 5 meters West while facing North, the UAV moves to [0, 5]".
-This transformation provides the evaluator with a clear understanding of the semantic significance of each action and overall trajectory dynamics, thereby improving the evaluator's ability to identify deviations and generate precise feedback for code refinement.
+To bridge this gap, we transform each numerical state observation into a step-wise semantic description and aggregate these into a semantic trajectory observation.
+As an example shown in Fig.~\ref{fig:state transformation}, the semantic description captures the semantic meaning of the state changes and UAV position, such as ``Move 5 meters East while facing North, the UAV moves to [0, 5, -11.5]".
+This transformation provides the evaluator with a clear understanding of the semantic significance of each action and overall trajectory dynamics, thereby improving the evaluator's ability to identify deviations and generate precise feedback for guiding the code generator on code refinement.